szabolcstoth/robotframework-basics/docs/03-remote/00-set-up-remote-host.md

   linuxserver/openssh-server
 ```

-Check that your container is created.
+Verify that your container has been created.

 ``` bash
 docker container ls --all --filter "name=openssh-server-for-robot"